Routine Load

 );

-You can use the SHOW ROUTINE LOAD command to check the status of jobs.
-The SHOW ROUTINE LOAD command provides information about the current job, including the target table, load delay status, load configuration, and error messages.
+You can view import job status using the SHOW ROUTINE LOAD command.
+SHOW ROUTINE LOAD describes the basic status of the current job, such as the import target table, import delay status, import configuration information, and import error information.

-For example, to view the status of the testdb.example_routine_load_csv job, you can run the following command:
+For example, you can view the job status of testdb.example_routine_load_csv with the following command:

 mysql> SHOW ROUTINE LOAD FOR testdb.example_routine_load\G